 Registered apprenticeships are opportunities for all participants in the Northern Virginia WIOA programs to learn while on the job.
-A representative from the Virginia Department of Labor and Industry (DOLI) is a member of the Northern Virginia Employer Solutions Team, and has partnered with SkillSource on apprenticeship fairs to help apprenticeship sponsors in Northern Virginia find qualified apprentices.
+SkillSource has regularly partnered with the Virginia Department of Labor and Industry (DOLI) on apprenticeship fairs to help apprenticeship sponsors in Northern Virginia find qualified apprentices.
 As more IT apprenticeships are being developed, SkillSource has been collaborating with DOLI more frequently to share information and promote these new apprenticeship opportunities, including those in the Construction and Trades industries, to jobseekers.